-Periodic signals: Besides these two basic types of time-frequency transforms, there are several variants that depend on the symmetry in time and frequency.
-For example, when the time signal is sampled (discrete in time), the frequency response becomes periodic, leading to the Discrete-time Fourier transform (DTFT).
-When a time response is periodic, the frequency response is sampled (discrete in frequency), leading to the Fourier Series.
-These two symmetries may be simply characterized as periodic in time \Rightarrow discrete in frequency, and periodic in frequency \Rightarrow discrete in time.
-In Section 3.4.2 we shall explain these concepts in greater detail, with examples.
-When a function is both discrete in time and frequency, it is necessarily periodic in time and frequency, leading to the Discrete Fourier Transform (DFT).
-The DFT is typically computed with an algorithm called the Fast Fourier Transform (FFT), which can dramatically speed up the calculation when the data is composite (e.g., a power of 2 in length).
+Periodic signals: Besides these two basic types of time-frequency transforms, there are several 20 variants that depend on the symmetry in time and frequency.
+For example, when the time signal 21 is sampled (discrete in time), the frequency response becomes periodic, leading to the Discrete-time 22 Fourier transform (DTFT).
+When a time response is periodic, the frequency response is sampled (dis-23 crete in frequency), leading to the Fourier Series.
+These two symmetries may be simply characterized 24 as periodic in time $\Rightarrow$ discrete in frequency, and periodic in frequency $\Rightarrow$ discrete in time.
+In Sec-25 tion 3.4.2 we shall explain this concept with examples.
+When a function is both discrete in time and 26 frequency, it is necessarily periodic in time and frequency, leading to the Discrete Fourier Transform 27 (DFT).
+The DFT is typically computed with an algorithm called the Fast Fourier Transform (FFT), 28 which can dramatically speed up the calculation when the data is a power of 2, in length.
+29

-A very important case is that of functions that are both causal (in time) and periodic (in frequency).
-The best know example is the class of signals that have z transforms.
-These are causal (one-sided in time), discrete-time signals.
-The harmonic series is the z-transform step function, discrete and one-sided in time, and analytic within the ROC, in the complex frequency (z) domain.
+A very important symmetry is when functions that are causal (in time) and periodic (in frequency).
+The best known example is the class of signals that have z transforms, which are causal (one-sided in time) and discrete-time signals.
+The harmonic series is the z-transform of the step function, discrete and one-sided in time, thus analytic within the RoC, in the complex frequency (z) domain.